-Traffic in the inner suburbs has been fairly steady at about 91 percent of 2019 levels during the spring of 2022.

-Overall weekday traffic volumes have risen slightly since March.
+Traffic in the inner suburbs was fairly steady at about 91 percent of 2019 levels during the spring and summer of 2022.
+Fluctuations in overall weekday traffic volumes may be due to seasonal differences.

-Weekday traffic patterns are once again showing clear AM and PM peaks in the inner suburbs.
+While not yet reaching 2019 levels, weekday traffic patterns are once again showing clear AM and PM peaks.
+Weekday hourly traffic patterns have been fairly consistent since May 2022 in the inner suburbs.